undeadinu/Front-End-Wizard/README.md

 - :globe_with_meridians: [Dribbble](https://dribbble.com/) - A website which offers design inspiration
 - :globe_with_meridians: [goodweb](http://www.goodweb.design/) - A website for design inspiration
 - :globe_with_meridians: [Flaticon](https://www.flaticon.com/) - A website for free and paid icons
+- :globe_with_meridians: [FontPair](https://fontpair.co/) - A website to help you pair google font fonts  together
 - :computer: [MyDevice](https://mydevice.io/devices/) - A web application that shows you the common widths of mobile devices

 ## Applications